Are you planning a vacation to New Zealand? Here is why you should add a unique place to your list – the Coromandel Peninsula!

 For example, you can try SUP – Stand Up Paddle Boarding.
-This is one of the fastest growing water sports in the world and if you haven’t tried it until now, then I suggest you do it in Coromandel!
+This is one of the fastest growing water sports in the world and if you haven’t tried it yet, then I suggest you do it in The Coromandel!

 PRICE: From $80 NZD